greird/chordictionaryjs/README.md

 ## List of supported chords

 Note that tests have been run through guitar standard tuning only (EADGBE).
 Results may vary depending on your instrument's tuning and number of strings.

+The current matching system is very strict.
+Your tab won't match any chord unless it has all the requested notes.
+For instance, an m9(maj7) chord without a fifth won't be recognized.

 ##### Supported
 - Minor (min)